10 POC Activists Paving a Movement in Style

 Debbie-jean Lemonte is the owner and photographer of DAG IMAGES and Content Creator of a lifestyle and fashion blog, The Loc’d Bella.
 One of her photo series, We are Queens, counteracts the media's white stands of beauty by featuring beautiful Black women in regal outfits.
 The series aims to inform, inspire, and motivate women of all ages about their value as human beings.

 You don't need to have a name to make an impact.
-We invited Qwear contributor Tyler Roze, who is Native American to share her feelings about this unidentified Native American protestor.
+We invited Qwear contributor Tya Roze, who is Native American and Two-Spirit, to share her feelings about this unidentified Native American protestor.
 She shared it in the form of a poem:

 As my grandmother once told me “If you wait for something to Change, then you will be still like a tree.
 Yet if you seek Change, you must be willing to be destroyed and transformed for the very thing you wish to Change. “